renesas-rz/rz_gstreamer_sample_code/05_gst-audiorecord/README.md

 # Audio Record

-Record raw data from USB microphone, then store it in Ogg container.
+Record raw data from microphone, then store it in Ogg container.

 ![Figure audio record pipeline](figure.png)